choria-io/website/docs/content/playbooks/data/index.md

     data: "local_memory/cluster"
 ```

 You'll still be able to supply the input on the CLI - in which case it becomes static and does not change for the life of the playbook - but if you do not it will bind to the key *cluster* in the data store called *local_memory*.
+If you add the key *dynamic_only* and set it to true then the input will not appear on the CLI and will only resolve from data sources and defaults

 From then on any time you reference it in a template like *{{{ inputs.cluster }}}* it will query the data store and will not cache this result.
 So if the playbook or an extenal tool adjusts the data in the data source the playbook will always get current data.